 November 9: @ Bristol, Colston Hall

-the exposure gained from it's regular use in the hit series "Brush Strokes", "Because Of You" becomes the new single
+gained from its regular use in the hit series "Brush Strokes", "Because Of You" becomes the new single

 November 22: "Because of You (The Theme from Brush Strokes)" enters the British charts, eventually reaching number 13.

-Featuring Dexys Midnight Runners" indicating the beginnings of Rowland's move towards a solo career.
+heading: "Kevin Rowland Featuring Dexys Midnight Runners" indicating the beginnings of Rowland's move towards

 May: "Walk Away" is released, reaching number 67 in the British charts.

 June: "The Wanderer" is released, also reaching number 67 in the British charts.

 15: Kevin Rowland appears on Jonathan Ross' Channel

 4 show, "The Last Resort", performing "The More I See You" accompanied by ex-Midnight Runners, Jimmy

 August: "Tonight" is released, reaching number 81 in the British charts.